 - All locations are subject to change based on the geopolitical, global health, and security situation in the country, as well as availability of a local study abroad partner to handle logistics.
 We must follow restrictions from the State Department, CDC, UCOP, UC San Diego, and our risk managers. - Not all locations listed here may prove feasible during the program development process.
-This is due to unforeseen issues including but not limited to security, availability of housing and classrooms, high costs, and other logistical issues. - Additional destinations may be available, particularly in the United States.
+This is due to unforeseen issues including but not limited to security, availability of housing and classrooms, high costs, and other logistical issues.
+Just because a location listed below does not mean we will be able to offer a program there.
+This list is only a starting point. - Additional destinations may be available, particularly in the United States.
 Contact Jim Galvin to discuss your ideal location if it is not listed below. - Contact Jim Galvin if you have any questions: jgalvin@ucsd.edu - If you do not see a location listed, but would like to offer a proposal there, then you are required to consult with Jim Galvin before developing a proposal.
 We do not want you to go to a lot of work only to learn that we cannot locate a trusted local partner in that location.

-Argentina: Buenos Aires, Mendoza

-Australia: Brisbane, Gold Coast, Melbourne, Newcastle, Perth, Sydney

-Austria: Vienna, Salzburg

-Belgium: Brussels Bhutan: Thimphu

-Brazil: Florianópolis, São Paulo

-Chile: Santiago, Valparaíso, Viña del Mar

-Costa Rica: Heredia, San José, San Joaquín de Flores

-Croatia: Dubrovnik

-Czech Republic: Prague, Ostrava

-Denmark: Copenhagen

-Dominican Republic: Santiago

-Ecuador: Quito (Please contact us to find out which sites might be available)

-England: London, Brighton, Cambridge, Leeds, Oxford

-Fiji: Suva

-France: Paris, Aix-en-Provence, Cannes, French Alps, French Riviera, Grenoble, Nantes, Nice,

-Strasbourg

-Germany: Berlin, Dresden, Freiburg, Frankfurt, Heidelberg, Leipzig, Munich, Marburg,

-Stuttgart, Weimar Ghana: Accra

-Greece: Athens, additional cities possible

-Hungary: Budapest India: New Delhi, Pune Indonesia: Bali, Kerambitan

-Ireland: Dublin, Cork, Galway, Limerick

-Israel: Jerusalem

-Italy: Florence, Milan, Parma, Rome, Siena, Sorrento, Syracuse, Taormina, Tuscania

-Japan: Tokyo, Kyoto Jordan: Amman

-Kenya: Kisumu, Nairobi Madagascar: Antalaha Malawi: Lilongwe

-Mexico: Mérida, Mexico City, Oaxaca

-Mongolia: Ulaanbaatar Morocco: Meknes, Rabat

-Nepal: Kathmandu

-Netherlands: Amsterdam

-New Zealand: Auckland, Christchurch, Dunedin, Wellington

-Northern Ireland: Belfast Panama: Panama City Portugal: Lisbon Rwanda: Kigali

-Samoa: Apia

-Scotland: Edinburgh, Glasgow, Stirling, St. Andrews

-Senegal: Dakar

-South Africa: Cape Town South Korea: Busan, Seoul
+• As of Fall 2023 and until further notice, The UC Office of the President has a policy against non essential travel to the Middle East and North Africa.
+We are not able to consider proposals in those regions.

+Argentina: Buenos Aires, Mendoza Australia: Brisbane, Gold Coast, Melbourne, Newcastle, Perth, Sydney Austria: Vienna, Salzburg Costa Rica: Heredia, San José, San Joaquín de Flores Croatia: Dubrovnik Czech Republic: Prague, Ostrava Denmark: Copenhagen Dominican Republic: Santiago Ecuador: Quito (Please contact us to find out which sites might be available) England: London, Brighton, Cambridge, Leeds, Oxford Fiji: Suva France: Paris, Aix-en-Provence, Cannes, French Alps, French Riviera, Grenoble, Nantes, Nice, Strasbourg Germany: Berlin, Dresden, Freiburg, Frankfurt, Heidelberg, Leipzig, Munich, Marburg, Stuttgart, Weimar Ghana: Accra Greece: Athens, additional cities possible Hungary: Budapest India: New Delhi, Pune, additional cities possible Indonesia: Bali, Kerambitan Ireland: Dublin, Cork, Galway, Limerick Italy: Florence, Milan, Parma, Rome, Siena, Sorrento, Syracuse, Taormina, Tuscania Japan: Tokyo, Kyoto Kenya: Kisumu, Nairobi Madagascar: Antalaha Malawi: Lilongwe Mexico: Mérida, Mexico City, Oaxaca Mongolia: Ulaanbaatar Nepal: Kathmandu Netherlands: Amsterdam New Zealand: Auckland, Christchurch, Dunedin, Wellington Northern Ireland: Belfast Panama: Panama City Portugal: Lisbon Rwanda: Kigali Samoa: Apia Scotland: Edinburgh, Glasgow, Stirling, St. Andrews Senegal: Dakar South Africa: Cape Town South Korea: Busan, Seoul

-Spain: Alicante, Barcelona, Bilbao, Granada, Madrid, Málaga, Salamanca, Santander,
+Spain: Alicante, Barcelona, Bilbao, Granada, Madrid, Málaga, Salamanca, Santander, Sevilla/Seville, Valencia

-Sevilla/Seville, Valencia Sweden: Stockholm
+Sweden: Stockholm

 Switzerland: Bern, Geneva, Lucerne, Zurich

 Tanzania: Arusha

 Thailand: Bangkok, Chiang Mai

-Tunisia: Sidi Bou Said

 UAE: Sharjah

 Vietnam: Ho Chi Minh City

 Zambia: Livingston